Nahoko Press

 per

-This perfect small book from one of the original coffee masters of the third-wave coffee movement, and well-known manufacturer of the Japanese style of pour-over known as nel drip, should be in the hands of every coffee enthusiast.
+This perfect small book from one of Japan's original coffee masters, and legendary manufacturer of the Japanese style of pour-over known as nel drip, should be in the hands of every coffee enthusiast.
 Lyrical in prose and a dedication to good writing, this book (first published in 2015) serves as a guide to a deeper understanding of coffee, its sociality, and a modest philosophic rendering of the meaning in making and drinking.
 Above all, that cup of coffee is personal, an expression of Katsuji Daibo’s 'kodawari' (meaning 'the pursuit of perfection' in Japanese) and dedication to the making and to the person who receives the brew.

 Annotated from author Merry White's review of The Daibo Coffee Manual (2024)